-Welcome to the Center of Excellence for Appalachian Studies and Services, one of Tennessee's
+Welcome to the Center of Excellence for Appalachian Studies and Services, one of Tennessee's Distinguished Centers of Excellence.

 REGIONAL RESOURCES INSTITUTE